Preparing for the Meeting

 Preparing the Recorder

-If the meeting seems to move fast, the recorder may want to use a recorder to record the meeting to make sure the minutes accurately reflect the topics discussed and actions taken.
+If the meeting seems to move fast, the recorder may want to use an audio recording device to record the meeting to make sure the minutes accurately reflect the topics discussed and actions taken.
+Using an audio recorder is not common because some members may not be comfortable with the method.

 Prepare and follow the agenda.